Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 If you do not have real production numbers, simulate them honestly and say so.
 Recruiters respect intellectual honesty far more than inflated claims.

-How to Build End-to-End: MLOps for Software Engineers
+How to Build End-to-End: MLOps Stack & Project Structure

-Building an end-to-end ML pipeline sounds intimidating until you realize you have already built most of it before.
-An end-to-end ML pipeline is just a data pipeline, a model training job, a REST API, and a monitoring dashboard wired together.
-If you have ever built a backend service with scheduled jobs and health checks, you are about 60% of the way there already.
+An end-to-end ML pipeline is a data pipeline, a model training job, a REST API, and a monitoring dashboard wired together.
+If you have ever built a backend service with scheduled jobs and health checks, you are closer than you think.

 Recommended Tech Stack Checklist

-Core Infrastructure: Python 3.11+ with a clean virtual environment and a pinned requirements.txt, Git with a sensible branching strategy and meaningful commit messages, Docker for containerizing your training and serving environments, and GitHub Actions for CI/CD running tests and linting on every push.
+Core Infrastructure: Python 3.11+ with a clean virtual environment and a pinned requirements.txt, Git with meaningful commit messages, Docker for containerizing your training and serving environments, and GitHub Actions for CI/CD running tests and linting on every push.

 ML Tooling: MLflow or Weights and Biases for experiment tracking and model versioning, Feast or a lightweight feature store for managing training and serving features consistently, and Evidently AI for data drift detection and model performance monitoring.

-Serving and Deployment: FastAPI for model serving with Pydantic schemas for input validation, Docker Compose for local orchestration during development, Kubernetes on GKE or EKS for production (or Render and Railway for simpler deployments), and Prometheus and Grafana for metrics collection and dashboarding.
+Serving and Deployment: FastAPI for model serving with Pydantic schemas for input validation, Docker Compose for local orchestration, Kubernetes on GKE or EKS for production (or Render and Railway for simpler deployments), and Prometheus and Grafana for metrics and dashboarding.

-Reproducibility Essentials: A Makefile with targets for make data, make train, make test, and make deploy; a .env.example file so collaborators know exactly what environment variables to set; seeded random states everywhere so your training runs are reproducible; and a README.md that lets anyone clone and run your project in three commands.
+Reproducibility Essentials: A Makefile with targets for make data, make train, make test, and make deploy; a .env.example file; seeded random states; and a README that lets anyone clone and run your project in three commands.

 fraud-detection/